gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 But in the previous paragraphs I've already outlined the possibilities: the Nimrod logic code is already cross platform, you can grab the compiler and run the test suite on Windows, Mac, Linux and whatever else you are able to run Nimrod.
-Don't worry, the interface for the other future platforms will come.
-Just no guarantees on a delivery date, being a programmer means you have to master weaseling out of committing to a deadline, so whenever it's done.
+Don't worry, the clients for other platforms will come.
+Just no guarantees on a delivery date, being a programmer means you have to master weaseling out of committing to a deadline.
+So whenever it's done.

 This is my first little step.
 Hopefully it will turn into a long walk and you will be able to witness **true** cross *platform-ness*.
 Who knows, maybe Nimrod